Justineo/vue-awesome/README.md

 ### Updating icons

-Don't touch files in `src/icons` but Update `assets/icons.json` instead and run `npm run icons` to re-generate icon module files.
+Don't touch files in `src/icons` but update `assets/icons.json` instead and run `npm run icons` to re-generate icon module files.

-## Customize
+## Registering custom icons

 You can register custom icons like this: